-Alexis Martin is a risk taker.
-In 1994, he and nine other Cubans left the island in an improvised boat, destination: the Florida.
+Alexis Martin is a risk-taker.
+In 1994, he and nine other Cubans left the island in an improvised boat, destination: Florida.

 Martin and the other balseros spent four very rough days at sea.
 With no motor for their boat, they were at the mercy of the ocean currents.
-On the fourth day a large storm blew up, buffeting the boat and threatening to tear it apart.
+On the fourth day, a massive storm blew up, buffeting the ship and threatening to tear it apart.

-At that time there were close to 35,000 Cubans in Guantanamo Bay.
-Initially conditions at the camp were poor, but over time they improved.
+At that time, there were close to 35,000 Cubans in Guantanamo Bay.
+Initially, conditions at the camp were low, but over time they improved.
 Five months after he arrived in Guantanamo, Martin and several others had started a small school.

 “We managed to create a school with the help of the military and some civilian organizations,” Martin says.
-“Some of us were teaching English and some of us were teaching computers.
-This was all voluntary.
-The U.S. military gave us old equipment and we refurbished it for use at the school.
+“Some of us were teaching English, and some of us were teaching computers.
+This work was all voluntary.
+The U.S. military gave us old equipment, and we refurbished it for use at the school.
 That was a great experience for me.”

 Luck was kind to Martin in Guantanamo.
 There he met an Army colonel, Vincent Zike, who, impressed with his computer skills and entrepreneurship, befriended him.
 This friendship would later prove to be very valuable.

-Martin left Guantanamo after 13 months, arriving in the United States United States in October, 1995, where he started working in a hospital in Miami as a surgery room orderly.
-Eventually he landed a computer-related technical position at Pollo Tropical Pollo Tropical a Miami-based fast food restaurant chain specializing in Caribbean food.
+Martin left Guantanamo after 13 months, arriving in the United States in October 1995, where he started working in a hospital in Miami as a surgery room orderly.
+Eventually, he landed a computer-related technical position at Pollo Tropical, a Miami-based fast-food restaurant chain specializing in Caribbean food.

 Martin also created a website called Vendoborato.com, but even after investing $2,000 of his own money, the site never took off.
-One year Martin visited the Cuba Nostalgia show where he got the idea of creating commemorative coins featuring the Cuban coat or arms and those of each of the original 6 Cuban provinces.
+One year Martin visited the Cuba Nostalgia show.
+He got the idea of creating commemorative coins featuring the Cuban coat of arms and those of each of the original 6 Cuban provinces.

 The guayaberas were such a hit that soon MyCubanStore.com changed from a memorabilia store to a clothing store.
-The site sells guayaberas and tropical inspired clothing to customers from around the world.
-The business has been so successful that Martin soon phased out of the consulting business to run his online store full time.
+The site sells guayaberas and tropical-inspired clothing to customers from around the world.
+The business has been so successful that Martin soon phased out of the consulting company to run his online store full time.

 “We still sell a few Cuban memorabilia items, but mostly we sell clothing,” Martin says.
 “Our linen guayaberas have become a big hit and the line of Havana Shirts we carry is also very popular.”